Feeling fragile is a condition that affects your body and your mind. Here is how to stay strong when you feel weak, no matter the situation.

 Honor your Past

 Sometimes our current weakness are connected to memories from our past.
-A situation that happens today – even something that may seem innocuous to someone else – can trigger a sadness from something that happened long ago.
+A situation that happens today – even something that may seem innocuous to someone else – can trigger a sadness from something that happened a long time ago.
 This is normal and something that happens to us all, but if you find it happening to you on the same date each year or consistently throughout, you need to get to the root of it.

 What is it that happened?
 Did you go through a breakup or divorce?
 Did you lose someone dear to you?
 Did something traumatic happen?
 When dates or occurrences come up, the best thing that you can do for yourself is to honor your past.
 Remind yourself that it is okay to be sad.
 It is okay to mourn a person or what could have been – and in fact, you should.

 You will never truly honor the lessons that you have learned from this situation if you don’t mourn it, take something from it, and move past it.
 You owe it to yourself to find ways to cope with what happened, really think about it, share it with others if that is helpful, and feel less of a weight each year.
 You are here and stronger for having survived whatever happened in the past, and while you’ll likely never completely let it go, it doesn’t have to be a source of complete despair and emotional turmoil each and every day.
+It doesn’t have to be the only thing that you think about.

 Talk It Out